-The proposed ordinance would establish a process by which businesses will transition into the new regulatory scheme.
-Businesses that currently hold a medical cannabis dispensary ("MCD") permit issued by the Department of Public Health under the authority of Article 33 of the Health Code would be allowed to continue operating under the terms of that permit until they apply for and receive a new cannabis business permit from the Office of Cannabis, or until Article 33 sunsets on December 31, 2018, whichever occurs first.
-During their continued operation, MCDs would be required to apply for and obtain a state cannabis license and apply for a local cannabis business permit, once the Office of Cannabis releases applications for those permits.
+Businesses that hold a medical cannabis dispensary ("MCD") permit issued by the Department of Public Health under the authority of Article 33 of the Health Code would be allowed to continue operating under the terms of that permit until they apply for and receive a new cannabis business permit from the Office of Cannabis, or until Article 33 sunsets on December 31, 2018, whichever occurs first.
+Permitted MCDs would also be allowed to sell adult use cannabis and adult use cannabis products, starting January 1, 2017.
+In order to engage in the retail sale of cannabis in 2018, MCDs would be required to apply for and obtain state cannabis licenses and apply for a local cannabis business permit, once the Office of Cannabis releases applications for those permits.